 Many of the Wildlife Shelter’s hold training sessions that are open to the general public.
 These can be on a whole range of topics (Reptile Care, Baby Birds, Kangaroo/Possum Care etc) .
 Visit their Facebook pages or websites for more details.

-DBCA (Parks and Wildlife) also run the “Basic Wildlife Course” which is essential if anyone is wishing to become a Registered Rehabilitator with DBCA.
+DBCA (Parks and Wildlife) also run the courses which are essential if anyone is wishing to become a Licenced Rehabilitator with DBCA.
 For more information on course dates please click HERE

 If you do not live near any Wildlife Shelters/Groups, consider trying to find yourself a “mentor”.
 This is someone who lives in/near your area who is caring for wildlife.
 They may appreciate some assistance during the busy season.
 They can also give you some hands on experience and guidance when it comes to rehabilitating wildlife.

 We are always looking for “Release Sites” for our wildlife.

 Sadly, not all wildlife can be returned to their home for a number of reasons.
 Sometimes their home has been destroyed by land development, or there is already an abundance of that species already in that area etc.